cluoma/Pico2Maple-fw/README.md

 *Feedback on this project is very welcome!*

+* Alternate pin assignment to accommodate more RP2350 boards
 * Support a wider range of USB controllers (ongoing).

 # Use of Open Source Libraries